 Paula had applied to a study place for medicine in the summer and received a cancellation.
 Now she told me about her reflections, perhaps to study in Budapest.
 I asked her (as this is my way) what she would like to do after studying.

-She wanted to be a doctor, but she did not care for the patient in the long term, so she could not imagine any old people, she could imagine sports medicine - or anesthesia, because she was interested in technology and biology, and she did not have so much patient contact connected…
+Although she wanted to be a doctor, but did not care for the patient in the long term, so no too old people, sports medicine she could imagine - or anesthesia, because that has to do with technology and biology, what interested them, and it is not connected with so much patient contact ...

 Study selection without professional presentation